What is direct marketing? Advantages and examples

-Direct marketing can manifest in many different formats such as physical mail, telemarketing, POS or direct email marketing (one of the most well-known options).
+Direct marketing can come in many different formats such as physical mail, telemarketing, POS or direct email marketing (one of the most well-known options).

 This marketing method is highly effective and is one of the easiest methods to measure.
-For example, if you create a discount for your online store and send it out via physical mail, you can figure out who has used it by way of a cookie or a pixel.
+For example, if you create a discount for your online store and send it out via physical mail, you can figure out who has used it by using a cookie or a pixel.